 We must however, make distinction between decision tables and decision algorithms.
 A decision table is a collection of data, whereas a decision algorithm is a collection of implications, e.g., logical expressions.
-To deal with data we use various mathematical methods, e.g., statistics (see Krusińska et al., 1992), but to analyze implications we must employ logical tools (see Pawlak 1991).
+To deal with data we use various mathematical methods, e.g., statistics but to analyze implications we must employ logical tools.
 Thus these two approaches are not equivalent, however for simplicity we will often present here decision rules in form of implications, without referring deeper to their logical nature, as it is often practiced in AI.